Price fixing: United States

 In the United States, price fixing can be prosecuted as a criminal federal offense under Section 1 of the Sherman Antitrust Act.

 Criminal prosecutions must be handled by the U.S. Department of Justice, but the Federal Trade Commission also has jurisdiction for civil antitrust violations.
 Many state attorneys general also bring antitrust cases and have antitrust offices, such as Virginia, New York, and California.
 Further, where price fixing is used as an artifice to defraud a U.S. government agency into paying more than market value, the U.S. attorney may proceed under the False Claims Act.

 Private individuals or organizations may file lawsuits for triple damages for antitrust violations and, depending on the law, recover attorneys fees and costs expended on prosecution of a case.
-If the case at hand also violates the False Claims Act, in addition to the Sherman Act, private individuals may also bring a civil action in the name of the United States under the Qui Tam provision of The False Claims Act.
+If the case at hand also violates the False Claims Act of 1863, in addition to the Sherman Act, private individuals may also bring a civil action in the name of the United States under the Qui Tam provision of The False Claims Act.

 Under American law, exchanging prices among competitors can also violate the antitrust laws.
 That includes exchanging prices with the intent to fix prices or the exchange affecting the prices individual competitors set.
 Proof that competitors have shared prices can be used as part of the evidence of an illegal price fixing agreement.
 Experts generally advise that competitors avoid even the appearance of agreeing on price.

 Since 1997, US courts have divided price fixing into two categories: vertical and horizontal maximum price fixing.
 Vertical price fixing includes a manufacturer's attempt to control the price of its product at retail.
 In State Oil Co. v.
-Khan, the US Supreme Court held that vertical price fixing is no longer considered a per se violation of the Sherman Act, but horizontal price fixing is still considered a breach of the Sherman Act.
+Khan, the U.S. Supreme Court held that vertical price fixing is no longer considered a per se violation of the Sherman Act, but horizontal price fixing is still considered a breach of the Sherman Act.
 Also in 2008, the defendants of United States v LG Display Co., United States v.
 Chunghwa Picture Tubes, and United States v.
-Sharp Corporation, heard in the Northern District of California, agreed to pay a total sum of $585 million to settle their prosecutions for conspiring to fix prices of liquid crystal display panels.
+Sharp Corporation, heard in the United States District Court for the Northern District of California, agreed to pay a total sum of $585 million to settle their prosecutions for conspiring to fix prices of liquid crystal display panels.
 That was the second largest amount awarded under the Sherman Act in history.